WKQI: Q95/Q95-5

 Despite Z95.5's high ratings, the station still wanted to attract some older listeners in the hope of attracting more advertising dollars.
-So on July 20, 1989, WCZY changed its call sign and moniker to WKQI, "Q95," dropped hard rock and rap from its playlist, and added more gold from the 1970s and 1980s.
+On July 20, 1989, WCZY changed its call sign and moniker to WKQI, "Q95," dropped hard rock and rap from its playlist, and added more gold from the 1970s and 1980s.
 Detroit based AC radio consultant Gary Berkowitz was the original Q95 program director.
 The station's DJ line up included Dick Purtan in mornings and air personalities Kevin O'Neill and Michael Waite (formerly of rival WHYT).

 Q95 started as an Adult CHR, but by late 1990, had shifted to mainstream adult contemporary to challenge incumbent AC outlets WNIC and WLTI.
 (WLTI later flipped to Top 40 and become WKQI's CHR arch-rival as WDRQ.)
 WKQI's ratings continued to be respectable throughout the 1990s.
-Dick Purtan was an investor in the new station and stayed on as WKQI's morning host until March 1996, when he left for Oldies staiton WOMC.
+Dick Purtan was an investor in the new station and stayed on as WKQI's morning host until March 1996, when he left for Oldies station WOMC.

 Following Purtan's departure, WKQI became "Q95-5, Detroit's Continuous Hit Music Station."
-It hired former Partridge Family star Danny Bonaduce as the morning show host, and shifted back to an Adult CHR presentation, adding alternative-pop artists such as Alanis Morissette, Sarah McLachlan, Joan Osborne, Live, and The BoDeans, which the station had not played previously.
+Former Partridge Family star Danny Bonaduce was hired as morning show host, and the station shifted back to an Adult CHR presentation, adding alternative-pop artists such as Alanis Morissette, Sarah McLachlan, Joan Osborne, Live, and The BoDeans, which the station had not played previously.
 For most of the late 1990s, WKQI was a heavily dayparted station, being a fairly conservative Hot AC during the day but taking more of a CHR approach at night, while still shying away from most hip hop music and rap except for artists with mainstream pop appeal such as Will Smith, Toni Braxton, and Ghost Town DJs.

-The ownership would also change a few times during the 1990s.
+WKQI's ownership would also change a few times during the 1990s.
 Evergreen Media bought out Broadcasting Partners in May 1995, with Chancellor buying out Evergreen in 1997.
-Chancellor, in turn, merged with Capstar to form AMFM, Inc. in 1999.
+Chancellor, in turn, merged with Capstar to form AMFM, Inc., which was swallowed up by Clear Channel in 1999.